SideScrollUI/SideScroll/Docs/UserGuide.md

 ## Hints
 * To copy the cell data to the clipboard, you can right click and select `Copy`
-* You can clear the local disk cache & settings by going to `Test` -> `Data Repos` and clicking `Delete`
+* You can clear the local disk cache & settings by going to `Samples` -> `Data Repos` and clicking `Delete`

-## Bookmarks
+## Links

-You can save a bookmark for any location in the GUI.
-Multiple bookmarks can be selected at once and the merged results will be shown.
+You can save a link for any location in the UI.
+Override the `Linker` class to add new methods that add and retrieve links.

 ![Bookmarks](/../Images/Screenshots/bookmarks.png)